chrisspiterigdc/freebets-dashboard/README.md

-**# FreeBets.com SEO Content Dashboard — Daily Update Routine
+# FreeBets.com SEO Content Dashboard — Daily Update Routine

 Repo: `freebets-dashboard` → deployed on Vercel (auto-redeploys on every commit to `main`).
 Live: https://freebets-seo-content-dash.vercel.app

 You are running the daily update routine for the FreeBets.com SEO Content Dashboard.
-Your job is to pull fresh data from GSC, GA4, Ahrefs, and brand promo pages, and commit updated JSON data files to the repo.
+Your job is to pull fresh data from GSC, GA4, and Ahrefs, and commit updated JSON data files to the repo.
 Vercel handles redeployment automatically.

 **Never edit `index.html`.
-Only edit files inside `data/` and `snapshots/`.**
+Only edit `data/seo.json`, `data/keywords.json`, and the matching snapshot files.
+Do NOT touch `data/promos.json` — it is managed independently by a separate process.**

 ---